-NOTE: In case of Huawei OceanStor Device Manager, snapshot cannot be discarded after specific interval.
+NOTE: In case of Huawei OceanStor Device Manager and NetApp ONTAP Device Manager, a snapshot cannot be discarded after a specific interval.

 Perform Backup Off-Host This option allows you to off-host the backup on a remote client machine, where the backup is initiated by the off-host remote client.